Meland Municipality: Geography

-Meland consisted of a number of islands.
+Meland Municipality consisted of a number of islands.
 The largest was Holsnøy, which has an area of 89 km2, out of a total area of 93 km2 for the entire municipality.
-Holsnøy was located between the island of Radøy and the Lindås peninsula to its north, the Åsane peninsula in Bergen to its east, the island of Askøy to its south, and the archipelago of Øygarden to its west.
+Holsnøy was located between the island of Radøy and the Lindås peninsula to its north, the Åsane peninsula in Bergen Municipality to its east, the island of Askøy to its south, and the archipelago of Øygarden Municipality to its west.
 It was surrounded by fjords, namely (clockwise from north) Mangerfjorden, Radfjorden, Salhusfjorden, Herdlefjorden, and Hjeltefjorden.
 The second largest island in the municipality was Flatøy, located west of Holsnøy.
 The municipality also encompassed a number of minor islands.
+The highest point in the municipality was the 324.4 m tall mountain Eldsfjellet, located just north of the village of Rossland on the island of Holsnøy.

 The administrative centre of the municipality was the village of Frekhaug, which was also its largest settlement.
 Frekhaug was located in the south-eastern part of Holsnøy, and its urban area had a population of 1649 as of 2012.
 An additional two urban areas were located in the municipality: Krossneset on Flatøy (population 468) and Holme (population 663).